 (Photo by Tommaso Boddi/Getty Images)

-The great Sidney Poitier turns 92 on February 20, 2019, just shy of 55 years since he became the first Black man to win Best Actor at the Academy Awards.
-As one of the first African-American film stars, Poitier boasts a career littered with accolades, historical moments, and iconic performances too numerous count.
-To celebrate the actor’s 92nd year, we at RT thought it the perfect time to single out just a few of our favorite performances from the iconic actor.
-With 60-plus credits spanning over 60 years, it was a near impossible feat, but here are our seven favorite Sidney Poitier performances.
+In honor of his passing, early today were are republishing a celebration article we released on his birthday back in 2019.
+As one of the first African-American film stars, Poitier boasts a career littered with accolades, historical moments, and seminal performances too numerous count.
+As Hollywood tribute pour in for the incredible actor, we at RT thought it the perfect time to highlight just a few of our favorite performances from the iconic actor’s career.
+With 60-plus credits spanning over 60 years, it was a near-impossible feat, but here are our seven favorite Sidney Poitier performances.
 We encourage you all to re-visit (or enjoy one for the first time) over the weekend to celebrate the legendary actor’s memory.

 In this Oscar-winning role, Poitier plays Homer Smith, a traveling handyman who stumbles upon a group of German nuns.
 The nuns believe Homer was sent by God to help them build a chapel, and by the final frames, the audience is all but convinced of the same.
 Even Queen Oprah Winfrey found herself without words during her Golden Globe acceptance speech as she tried to explain what it was like watching Poitier win that Oscar.
 Instead, she opted to quote his line from the film and simply said, “Amen, amen, amen, amen.”
 To which, I say no one could have put it better.